CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 </td>
 <td width="55%">

-Carbon in a coastal ecosystem sits in several **pools** — the water column, the living plant, and the sediment.
+Carbon in a coastal ecosystem sits in several **pools**, such as the water column, the living plants, and the sediments.

-For an eelgrass carbon project, the pool that matters is the **sediment**.
-It holds the overwhelming majority of the carbon and it's the pool that persists.
+For an eelgrass carbon project, the pool that matters moist is the **sediment**.
+It holds the overwhelming majority of the carbon and it's the pool that persists for a long time.

 </td>
 </tr>